West-Lane-Translator/wlt_content/content/pages/FAQ.md

 television.
 All receivers manufactured after 2007 are HDTV capable.
 You do not need an elaborate system to view HDTV, even a modestly-priced HDTV will provide you with significantly improved picture quality.
-Alternately, \"converter boxes\" are manufactured to allow older sets to receive HDTV signals.
+Alternately, "converter boxes" are manufactured to allow older sets to receive HDTV signals.
 See the [HDTV Receivers](http://www.westlanetv.org/HDTV/Receivers) page for additional information.